betw/61040-portfolio/assignments/assignment4/functional_design.md

 ---
 ### concept TripCostEstimation [User]
 * **purpose** generate realistic cost estimates based on trip details
-* **principle** based on a user's choice of initial dpearture city and arrival city, and the user's sheltering accomodations and food location preferences, an estimate is provided
+* **principle** based on a user's choice of initial dpearture city and arrival city, and the user's sheltering accommodations and food location preferences, an estimate is provided
 * that reflects the aforementioned
 * **state**
     * a set of Users with
       * a set of **TravelPlans**
-    * a set of Accomdations with
+    * a set of Accommodations with
       * a set of livingSpaces **String**
     * a set of Locations with
        * a String city